-According to the American Society of Anesthesiologists (ASA), 97% of all weight loss surgery patients avoided any post-op nausea or vomiting when a second drug was prescribed to them along with the standard treatment.
-This study was presented at the Anesthesiology 2013 annual meeting in San Francisco, California.*
+A new study by the American Society of Anesthesiologists (ASA) found that 97% of all weight loss surgery patients avoided any post-op nausea or vomiting when a second drug was prescribed to them along with the standard treatment.

-It’s no secret that nausea and vomiting are common post-op symptoms due to the changes in the stomach.
-A patient must learn how to eat with a smaller stomach and adjust to the changes made in their body.
-During a standard weight loss surgery, the stomach is replaced so that it can only hold one ounce of food at a time.
 What most people don’t know is how dangerous vomiting can be for weight loss surgery patients.
-It risks the rupture of the incision, which would allow anything in the stomach to violently exit the narrow incision.
-By reducing this risk for patients, it will allow weight loss patients to not only be more comfortable after surgery, but also allow for a safer procedure.
+It can cause the pouch to stretch and the incision’s to rupture, allowing anything in the stomach to violently exit the narrow incision.
+By reducing this risk for patients, it will help weight loss patients to not only be more comfortable after surgery but make the procedure safer.

 Aprepitant is a medication often given to cancer patients to help prevent nausea and vomiting during chemotherapy.
-It can also be used on its own after surgery much like in this study.
-The drug works by blocking neurokinin, which is a natural substance found in the brain that causes nausea and vomiting in patients.
+It can also be used on its own after surgery, much like in this study.
+The drug works by blocking neurokinin, a natural substance found in the brain that causes nausea and vomiting in patients.

 The patient’s medications were administered an hour before anesthesia would occur for each patient’s surgery.
-To come up with the rate of nausea or to vomit in patients, the researchers studied patients on a 10-point scale in various intervals including 30 minutes, 1 hour, 2 hours, 6 hours, 24 hours, 48 hours and 72 hours.
+To come up with the rate of nausea or vomiting in patients, the researchers studied patients on a 10-point scale in various intervals, including 30 minutes, 1 hour, 2 hours, 6 hours, 24 hours, 48 hours, and 72 hours.

-The study researchers believe that this study can benefit patients from the risk of having this dangerous complication as a result of weight loss surgery.
+The study researchers believe that this study can benefit patients from the risk of having this dangerous surgery complication.
 The combination therapy allows anesthesiologists and surgeons to block the various receptors that directly affect whether someone is nauseous or vomits.
-This will lower the risk of nausea and vomiting and present a more reliable result for bariatric surgery patients who are adjusting to the changes in their body.
+This will lower the risk of nausea and vomiting and present a more reliable result for bariatric surgery patients who are adjusting to the changes in their bodies.